nitrozyna/FDR-Metabolomics/timelog.md

 * *0.5 hour* Tidied up notebooks and started the Passautto analysis notebook.

 ### 24 Oct 2020
-* *1.5 hours* Corrected the passatutto parser and continued on the Passatutto analysis.
+* *1.5 hours* Corrected the passatuto parser and continued on the Passatuto analysis.

 ### 25 Oct 2020
 * *2 hours* Created the Passautto q-value analysis.